Turf Replacement Program

 - Projects conserving more water represent a better use of program funding.
 Though reimbursement is capped at $2,000 and $2.00/sq. ft., projects exceeding 1,000 square feet for xeriscaping and 2,000 sq. ft. for low-water turf will be more competitive.

-- Removing existing trees and shrubs is not a requirement for reimbursement.
-Those plants may need supplemental water after turf is removed.
+- Removing existing trees and shrubs is not a rule for reimbursement, however, those plants may need supplemental water after the turf is removed.

 - When choosing groundcovers, mulch, rock, artificial turf, and hardscapes all have trade-offs.
 Competitive applications will reference recommendations from CSU Extension and other reputable sources.

-- Native plants are encouraged but are not a requirement for the program.
+- Native plants are encouraged but are not required.
 These species can produce conditions and secondary benefits that create a more competitive application.

 - Landscape elements creating beneficial use of natural resources may warrant additional consideration.